 - Our researchers have access to rich archival materials held locally by the Greater Glasgow Health Board, the Royal College of Physicians and Surgeons of Glasgow, Glasgow University Archives, Glasgow City Archives and the Special Collections of the Glasgow University Library.
 Archives elsewhere in Scotland are also easily accessible

-You will take four core courses and two optional courses, you will then produce a dissertation on a topic related to the history of medicine.
+You will take four core and two optional courses, and submit a dissertation on a topic of your choosing.

 - Research resources and skills for historians